PRO100BYTE/ProjectArcade/README.md

 ProjectArcade is a free open source project based on the Open-Source EmulationStation, emulatorLauncher and RetroBat projects.
 The software was developed by enthusiasts for non-commercial use, namely a fun pastime.
 All code written by #TheDayG0ne, Adrien Chalard "Kayl", the RetroBat team and the PRO100BYTE Team, unless licensed under the source project's license, is licensed under the LGPL v3.

-It is not allowed to sell ProjectArcade or RetroBat on a pre-installed machine or on any storage devices.
+It is not allowed to sell ProjectArcade on a pre-installed machine or on any storage devices.
 ProjectArcade includes softwares which cannot be associated with any commercial activities.
-Shipping ProjectArcade or RetroBat with additional proprietary and copyrighted content is illegal, strictly forbidden and strongly discouraged by the RetroBat Team and PRO100BYTE Team.
+Shipping ProjectArcade with additional proprietary and copyrighted content is illegal, strictly forbidden and strongly discouraged by the RetroBat Team and PRO100BYTE Team.
 Otherwise, you can start a new project off RetroBat or ProjectArcade sources if you follow the same conditions.

 Finally, the license which concerns the entire RetroBat and ProjectArcade projects as a work, in particular the written or graphic content broadcast on its various media, is conditioned by the terms of the CC BY-NC-SA 4.0 license.